-- A copy of the nonprofit's most recent Form 990 or Form 990-EZ with the Internal Revenue Service.
-If the nonprofit has not been in existence long enough or is not required to file Form 990 or Form 990-EZ, then they must submit the following information: - Proof of its tax-exempt status - Most recent board-reviewed financial statements - Documentation of its internal controls - Most recent certified financial audit if required to complete one under Section 309.53, Subd.
+- A copy of the nonprofit's two most recent years of their Form 990 or Form 990-EZ with the Internal Revenue Service.
+If the nonprofit has not been in existence long enough or is not required to file Form 990 or Form 990-EZ, then they must submit the following information: - Proof of its tax-exempt status - Most recent board-reviewed financial statements - Documentation of its internal controls - Most recent certified financial audits for the past two years if required to complete one under Section 309.53, Subd.
 3. - Confirmation that it is in good standing with the Office of the Secretary of State. - Confirmation that none of its current board members or staff with authority to access grant funds have been convicted of a felony financial crime in the last 10 years.